regebro/tzlocal/README.rst

 Version 5.0 removes the `pytz_deprecation_shim`, and now only returns `zoneinfo` objects, like verion 3.0 did.
 If you need `pytz` objects, you have to stay on version 4.0.
-If there are bugs in version 4.0, I will rekease updates, but there will be no further functional changes on the 4.x branch.
+If there are bugs in version 4.0, I will release updates, but there will be no further functional changes on the 4.x branch.